MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr-api-reference.md

 With the introduction of HTTP *blackbox* projects, stateful R sessions are now available to *anonymous* users.
 HTTP blackbox projects are useful when an application needs to maintain the same R session for the duration of an *anonymous* user's HTTP session.
 Once the HTTP session expires or the server detects that the *anonymous* user has been idle (default: 15 minutes idle timeout) the HTTP blackbox project and all associated state are permanently deleted by the server.
 There can only be one HTTP blackbox project live on a HTTP session at any given time.

-To execute an R script on a HTTP blackbox project, enable the ***blackbox*** parameter on the following calls:
+To execute an R script on a HTTP blackbox project, enable the ***blackbox*** parameter on the following calls: `/r/repository/script/execute` and `/r/repository/script/render`

-1.  [/r/repository/script/execute](https://deployr.revolutionanalytics.com/documents/dev/api-doc/guide/single.html#repositoryscriptexecute) | Executes a repository-managed script on an anonymous project

-2.  [/r/repository/script/render](https://deployr.revolutionanalytics.com/documents/dev/api-doc/guide/single.html#repositoryscriptrender) | Executes a repository-managed script on an anonymous project and renders outputs to HTML

 There are two types of data that can be returned when executing an R script on a HTTP blackbox project: